 The herbal formula works quickly to soothe symptoms.
 Ingredients include menthol and other plant-based substances, which provide fast-acting relief.
 The all-natural cream helps shrink the size of hemorrhoids.
-Some users say they saw results after several weeks of application.

 Small percentage of reviewers did not find the product effective at all.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.